erik-h/dotfiles/README.md

-Some of my dotfiles and folders.
+Some of my dotfiles and directories.